racsopacso/blackthorn/modules/pf1-weather/README.md

 Added macros with functionality to follow PF1's weather rules found at:<br>
 https://www.d20pfsrd.com/gamemastering/environment/weather/ <br>
 Manifest URL: https://raw.githubusercontent.com/ntriel/pf1-weather-macros/main/module.json

+# v1.0.12 UPDATE
+Updating the module json to conform with v12 FoundryVTT Requirements and validated functionality with the same.

 # v1.0.11 UPDATE
 Release of 1.0.10 failed to include ft to m conversions.
 Fixing in this release.